Bryce-MW/ByteFall/README.md

 * Add something to the header to show what version of the Waterfall we are at.

+* Reject more bad filenames like those that include control characters.
+Note that Unicode is like way more unsafe than you might want but we can try our best.
+Maybe make a crate that others can use.

+* For the 1.0 release, maybe make it so that everyone has the full route table thing.
+But make it clear that this will change in the 2.0 release so you must be sure to update when that comes out.

 ## Additional notes found in the old C++ files

 * Handle errors properly